Allen School Peer Advising

 The Allen School Peer Adviser team meets with current CSE students and current UW students who are considering applying to the Allen School.
 Peer Advisers can talk about Allen School admissions, personal statement feedback, course planning, internship prep, connecting with research, and general tips for being a successful student, getting involved at the Allen School and UW, and so much more.

-In an effort to support prospective current UW students who are applying to the Allen School, we are excited to offer the following resources:
+To support prospective current UW students who are applying to the Allen School, we are excited to offer the following resources:

 Peer Adviser Advising Appointments